wandb/docs/docs/guides/launch/launch-jobs.md

 wandb sweep <path/to/yaml/file> --queue <queue_name> --entity <your_entity>  --project <project_name>
 ```

-For more information on W&B Sweeps, see the Sweeps Guide [LINK].
+For more information on W&B Sweeps, see the [Tune Hyperparameters](../sweeps/intro.md) chapter.

   </TabItem>